Frequently Asked Questions

 • Do you want to try out studying before committing to a whole course?
 You are welcome to apply to enrol in a single unit of your choice.
 If you decide to undertake a full course, this unit can be credited towards it.

-• Yes, in order to finish the course and be awarded one of the MAC Certificates, you must complete the assignments set for each subject.
-If you would like to attend classes without having the complete the assignments, you can choose to audit a subject.
-Auditing means you can attend classes but not complete the assignments but you do not receive a Certificate at the completion of your study.
+If you would like to attend classes without having the complete the assessments, you can choose to audit a unit.
+Auditing means you can attend classes but not complete the assessments; however you would not receive a qualification or award at the completion of your study in that case.

-• To enrol in a unit for credit towards completing a course, the costs are different for each course level.
-The 2023 costs are listed on the Fees page.
+• To enrol in a unit for credit towards completing a course, the fees are different for each course level.

 • Yes!
 All of the units are run in hybrid mode at MAC which means we teach the units to students in-person and online simultaneously.
 This means students across Australia can join in classes together online for live classes with the opportunity to ask questions of their lecturer and get to know other students in their class through class discussions, group work and other online modes of communication.